jdstrand/language-checker/docs/usage.md

 <?xml version="1.0" encoding="UTF-8"?>
 <checkstyle version="5.0">
   <file name="filepath">
-    <error column="startcol" line="lineno" message="description" severity="severity" source="woke"></error>
+    <error column="startcol" line="lineno" message="description" severity="severity" source="language-checker"></error>
   </file>
 </checkstyle>
 ```

 ## Exit Code

-By default, `woke` will exit with a successful exit code when there are any rule failures.
+By default, `language-checker` will exit with a successful exit code when there are any rule failures.
-The idea is, if you run `woke` on PRs, you may not want to block a merge, but you do
+The idea is, if you run `language-checker` on PRs, you may not want to block a merge, but you do
 want to inform the author that they can make better word choices.

-If you're using `woke` on PRs, you can choose to enforce these rules with a non-zero
+If you're using `language-checker` on PRs, you can choose to enforce these rules with a non-zero
-exit code by running `woke --exit-1-on-failure`.
+exit code by running `language-checker --exit-1-on-failure`.

 ## Parallelism

 !!! error "Advanced Configuration"
     It's unlikely that you will need to adjust parallelism.
-But in case you do, if you are running `woke`
+But in case you do, if you are running `language-checker`
     with limited resources, and/or against a very large directory, you may want to restrict the number of
-    threads that `woke` uses.
+    threads that `language-checker` uses.

-By default, `woke` will parse files in parallel and will consume as many resources as it can, unbounded.
+By default, `language-checker` will parse files in parallel and will consume as many resources as it can, unbounded.
-This means `woke` will be fast, but might run out of memory, depending on how large the files/lines are.
+This means `language-checker` will be fast, but might run out of memory, depending on how large the files/lines are.

 We can limit these allocations by bounding the number of files read in parallel.
 To accomplish this,
 set the environment variable `WORKER_POOL_COUNT` to an integer value of the fixed number of goroutines